kosbarts/Basic_Latin_minimum_kerning_pairs/README.md

 - numerals to punctuation (limited set)
 - numerals to letters (limited set)

-There are assumptions for the design (i.e. bdpq are presumed to belong to the same kerning class as o, however, it includes a and g in case the design features double story versions.)
+There are assumptions for the design (i.e. bdpq are presumed to belong to the same kerning class as o, however, it includes a and g in case the design features double storey versions.)
 In case your bdpq vary significantly from the o then you should use search/replace in the kern strings and just create the required ones.

 Remember: You should be done with your fitting before kerning.
 The fact that you might see letter combinations does not mean you need to kern everything.
 Depending on the design, the intended use, and your own personal preference you should make the decision to kern all of the punctuation to letters, some, or none of it.
 The same applies for the numerals.
 A design that features tabular numerals shouldn't have any kerning - but hey, you know all this, why am I even telling you!